Le Ponant in the Maldives

 Who It's Best For

-Francophiles: As the majority of passengers are French, speaking un petit peu (a little bit) of the language is helpful.
+Francophiles: As the majority of guests are French, speaking un petit peu (a little bit) of the language is helpful.
 This intimate vessel is very sociable and the multi-lingual cruise director ensures an informal atmosphere.

 Don't Say We Didn't Warn You

 There's Motion to the Ocean: There are no stabilizers, so when the winds blow and the sails fill, Le Ponant behaves like a tall ship and some pitching and rolling is inevitable.
+This isn’t often a major problem unless a guest is motion sensitive and prone to seasickness.